|For "color" this week - my most romantic cover|

-Many years ago, the first article I wrote for my website—long before the era of blogs—was entitled "Why Read Romance?"
-Years later, it was updated for the Blush Blog at Ellora's Cave, and this week I am posting it to Mosaic Moments as something you can wave in front of the noses of all those people, both male and female, who scorn the romance genre.
+Many years ago, the first article I wrote for my website - long before the era of "blogs" - was entitled "Why Read Romance?"
+A few months ago, I updated it for the Blush Blog at Ellora's Cave and am posting it this week to Mosaic Moments as something you can wave in front of the noses of all those people, both male and female, who scorn the romance genre.
 I hope you enjoy it.

 WHY READ ROMANCE?